I Don't Know How She Does It

 I Don't Know How She Does It is a 2011 American comedy film based on Allison Pearson's 2002 novel of the same name.
 Directed by Douglas McGrath, the film stars Sarah Jessica Parker, Pierce Brosnan and Greg Kinnear.

+The plot surrounds the trials and tribulations of Kate Reddy, a married mother of two, as she navigates her life as a finance executive and the breadwinner for her family.

 The film was released on September 16, 2011, and was a critical and commercial flop.

 Plot

-Kate Reddy receives a reminder from her daughter, Emily's kindergarten bake sale.
-Kate buys a store-baked pie and a glass pie holder.
-Back home, she is greeted by her husband, Richard.
-Kate and Richard attempt to have sex, but she falls asleep due to exhaustion.
+When Kate Reddy receives a reminder from her daughter Emily about her kindergarten's bake sale, she buys a store-baked pie and puts it in a glass pie plate.
+Back home, Kate is greeted by her husband, Richard.
+They attempt to have sex, but she falls asleep due to exhaustion.

 In the middle of the night, Kate goes to check on her children.
-The next morning, she is greeted with a hug by her 2-year-old son, Ben.
-Kate pleads for Richard to stay home as the babysitter, Paula, is not there to take over.
+The next morning, she is greeted with a hug by her two-year-old son, Ben.
+Kate pleads for Richard to stay home as the babysitter Paula is not yet there to take over.

 Kate meets her friend, Allison, a single mother working as a lawyer.
 They later encounter "the Momsters" – Wendy Best and Janine LoPietro, who are both stay-at-home mothers.
-At work, Kate's boss, Clark Cooper assigns a new project with Jack Abelhammer to Kate.
-In the morning as Kate leaves her house with her children calling out to her, she cries from guilt towards her children.
-Later, Kate arrives in New York City and meets Jack with Momo, her junior research analyst.
+Kate's boss Clark Cooper assigns her a new project with Jack Abelhammer.
+In the morning as she leaves her house with her children calling out to her, she cries from guilt towards her children.

+Later, Kate arrives in NYC and meets Jack with Momo, her junior research analyst.
 Momo is opposed to Kate's lifestyle and is highly career-driven.
-Kate apologizes to Jack and later finds that she has lice.
-Throughout the meeting with Jack, Kate scratches her head profusely but manages to get through the meeting.
-Richard's mother, Marla displays dismay with how both Kate and Richard are working and hopes that Kate will spend more time with the children.
+Kate apologizes to Jack before realizing that she has lice.
+She scratches her head profusely but manages to get through the meeting.
+Richard's mother Marla displays dismay with how much both Kate and Richard are working and hopes that Kate will spend more time with the children.

-Kate travels between Boston and New York City, juggling her personal life and her major project with Jack.
-Kate is impressed by Jack's character.
-Jack begins to show admiration for Kate.
+Kate travels between Boston and NYC, juggling her personal life and the major project with Jack.
+She is impressed by Jack's character.
+He begins to show admiration for Kate.
 Jack reveals that he was married once to someone he loved who became sick and passed away.
-Jack sends Kate home by getting her a cab.
+He sends Kate home by getting her a cab.

 Kate becomes more conscious of her contact with Jack.
-After a meeting in Boston, Momo reveals to Kate that she is pregnant.
+After a meeting in Boston, Momo reveals that she is pregnant.
 That night, Kate and Richard fight over the new babysitter.